TheDoctor0/openvas-docker-lite/README.md

 You can select what report format will be used with **-f** or **--format** argument with one of the available profiles.

-By default *ARF* format is used to generate the report.
+By default *XML* format is used to generate the report.

 #### Profiles